Registration, donations and tax receipts

 Why are there fundraising deadlines?

 When you sign up for the Team Diabetes program, you commit to raising the fundraising minimum and are required to complete our fundraising deadlines agreement.
-The fundraising deadlines have been put into place to assist you in staying on top of your fundraising and to ensure that the CDA meets the deadlines imposed by accommodation and travel suppliers.
+The fundraising deadlines have been put into place to assist you in staying on top of your fundraising and to ensure that Diabetes Canada meets the deadlines imposed by accommodation and travel suppliers.
 These are deadlines rather than guidelines, and you will be required to meet them.
-It is incumbent upon the CDA never to put donors’ dollars at risk.
+It is incumbent upon Diabetes Canada never to put donors’ dollars at risk.

 What happens if I don’t manage to raise the minimum amount by a deadline?